Upcoming & recent exhibitions, performances, screenings, projects, publications.

 Tag: Events

-ASIAN FUTURES, WITHOUT ASIANS
+ASIAN FUTURES, WITHOUT ASIANS multimedia performance

-Series of projects, presentations, and texts on how white filmmakers envision futures inflected by Asian culture, but devoid of actual Asian people.
-A visual analysis of 40+ years of American science fiction cinema.
+Series of projects, performances, and texts on how white filmmakers envision futures inflected by Asian culture, but devoid of actual Asian people.
+A visual analysis of 60 years of mainstream science-fiction cinema.

 ETERNAL RETURNS